billp/TermiNetwork/README.md

 ```

-4. Create your router class that comforms to SNRouteProtocol.
+4. Create your router class that conforms to SNRouteProtocol.
 There is no limit for a number router classes that you can create :)

 ```swift
 import SimpleNetworking